 He went on to say, “However, auditors usually will acknowledge the faults inherent in access certification.
 Auditors can be convinced to rely on controls that are properly (and transparently) implemented as an alternative to processes like access certification.”

-So if you can show auditors an alternative, they’re willing to listen.
+Essentially, if you can show auditors an alternative, they’re willing to listen.

 When it comes to difficulty as an excuse to continue access certification though, Brian’s argument against the excuse wasn’t quite as strong.
 He mentions that the industry has talked of making access changes based on events, but “it seems that most organizations have found that the original ideas were too hard to implement (because they were flawed), so they gave up and instead rely on a process like access certification that is tedious, inefficient and error-prone.
 There are better ways, but organizations seem to be avoiding the work by relying on the cover provided by auditors saying that access certification is the approved way to remove unnecessary access.”